-then I made my general speech, and Basically it was a speech appealing for continuation of bipartisan strategies and the strategies that Dr Blewett and Dr Baume had worked out.
-And within a few days Mr Wilson Tuckey was relieved of his post as shadow minister and the bipartisan strategy went on.
+Basically, it was a speech appealing for continuation of bipartisan strategies and the strategies that Dr Blewett and Dr Baume had worked out.
+And within a few days Mr Wilson Tuckey was relieved of his post as Shadow Minister.
+And the bipartisan strategy went on.